Take the risk. We'll catch you.

 - Matins Choir Members — Be a part of the Matins Choir that sings each Wednesday for Morning Prayer (10 to 10:20 a.m.) during Chapel Break.

-To get involved, talk to one of the pastors or visit our Get involved at the Chapel Facebook page.
+To get involved, complete the 2016-17 Student Interest Form, talk to one of the pastors or visit our Get involved at the Chapel Facebook page.

 CHAPEL OF THE RESURRECTION COMMUNION BREAD RECIPE - AMENDED by Aileen